sshtools/tinytemplate/README.md

 ## Features

  * No dependencies, JPMS compliant, Graal Native Image friendly
  * Fast.
-Single pass parser, use lambdas to compute template components only when they are actually needed.
+See Design Choices.
  * Simple Java.
 Public API consists of just 2 main classes, `TemplateModel` and `TemplateProcessor`.
  * Simple Content.
 Just `<t:if>` (and `<t:else>`), `<t:include>`, `<t:template>` and `<t:list>`.
 Bash like variable such as `${myVar}`.
  * Internationalisation features.

+## Design Choices

+ * No reflection.
+Better performance.
+ * No expression language.
+All conditions are *named*, with the condition calculated in Java code.
+ * Focus on HTML.
+ * Avoids `String.replace()` and friends.
+ * Single pass parser, use lambdas to compute template components only when they are actually needed.

 ## Quick Start